 Children affected by domestic abuse are some of the most vulnerable in the country.

-Children growing up in a household with domestic abuse can go on to face future harms such as developing mental health issues, exhibit harmful sexual behaviour, enter into abusive intimate relationships and youth offending.
+COVID-19 has led to an increase in domestic abuse, whilst children have been ‘hidden’ from services.
+Children growing up in a household with domestic abuse are more likely to face future harms such as developing mental health issues and experiencing abusive intimate relationships of their own.

 We see first-hand the devastating impact of domestic abuse on children’s health and future outcomes.